 ª Promote Fairtrade during Fairtrade Fortnight and during the year through events, worship and other activities whenever possible.

 There is a very long history of support for Fairtrade at Holy Trinity and the church have supported Traidcraft, the UK’s principal Fairtrade supplier, since 1986.
 There are now two regular Fairtrade stalls in St Paul’s Room after most 10 am Sunday morning Sung Eucharist services, a Traidcraft stall, and an African Kitchen stall.
 These are both run by a team of volunteers, and Holy Trinity’s congregation are very fortunate to have such a wide range of Fairtrade goods so readily available.
-More volunteers are always welcome, and please contact Lorna Renshaw (Traidcraft) or Lucy Penn or Ed Green (African Kitchen) if you can assist.
+More volunteers are always welcome, and please contact Lorna Renshaw (Traidcraft) or Lucy Penn (African Kitchen) if you can assist.

 Much more information is available from the following websites:-